blog post cover

 What is SaaS security posture?

 Security posture refers to the status of an enterprise's resources and capabilities in place to detect, mitigate, and respond to cyber security threats.
-It encompasses a wide range of tools and controls to safeguard your data, users, networks, and devices, including:
+It encompasses a wide range of tools and controls to safeguard your data, users, networks, and devices, including information security, network security, data security and penetration testing.

 • Information security